caltechlibrary/caltechlibrary.github.io/languages-and-tooling.md

 - [DIBS](https://github.com/caltechlibrary/DIBS), an implementation of a basic controlled digital lending (CDL) system using IIIF to make scanned books available for time-limited viewing.
 - [dotpath](https://caltechlibrary.github.io/dotpath), a dot notion module for Go, Python and TypeScript

+## Lua

+- [CL-Pandoc-filters](https://github.com/caltechlibrary/CL-Pandoc-filters), a collection of Pandoc filters in Lua

 ## Golang

 - [dataset](https://caltechlibrary.github.io/dataset), dataset is a command line tool, Go package and C-shared library for working with JSON objects as collections